anushkundu/Student-Performance-Analysis/README.md

-# Student-Performance-Analysis
+# Exploring Student Performance Factors

-Exploring Student Performance Factors
+This dataset provides a comprehensive overview of various factors affecting student performance in exams.
+It includes information on study habits, attendance, parental involvement, and other aspects influencing academic success.